UWMadisonUcomm/devblog/_posts/2013-10-4-grunt-build-tool.markdown

 Grunt is a very flexible build tool, or task runner, for Node.js.
 Some common uses of Grunt are:

-- Concatonating and minifying javascript source files into a singule distribution file.
+- Concatonating and minifying javascript source files into a singule distribution file
-- Compiling less or sass assets into CSS for production
+- Compiling Less or Sass
 - Compiling Coffeescript
 - Custom project build tasks